Richie003/Richie003/README.md

 </b>

 ## What I do
-- > I build functional web applications.
+- > ⚙️🔥 I build functional web applications.
-- > I build API's and work with API's
+- > 🔄 I build API's and work with API's

 ## What I don't do
-- > I don't fix printers or tv remotes.
+- > 😑I don't fix printers or tv remotes.
-- > I don't hack.
+- > 🚫I don't hack.
 Terminals on my screen are for local servers not hacking.